 Certain religious institutions (namely, the Catholic Church) do condemn the use of artificial birth control, but a vast difference often exists between the official position of a religion’s organizational leadership (e.g. the Pope, bishops, and priests) and the actual behavior of its followers.
-Just consider the fact that Italy and Spain have among the lowest total fertility rates in the world, both currently at 1.29 births per woman.
+Just consider the fact that Italy and Spain have among the lowest total fertility rates in the world, both estimated at 1.3 births per woman in 2023.
 And Mexico, the second largest Catholic country in the world, decriminalized abortion in September 2021.
-In the United States, 98% of Catholic women over the age of 18 report that they have used a modern form of contraception at some point in their lives.
+In the United States, 98% of Catholic women over the age of 18 who have ever had sex report that they have used a modern form of contraception at some point in their lives.

 The Islamic Republic of Iran implemented one of the most successful family planning programs in the history of the world, bringing the country’s fertility rate from 6.5 children per woman in 1960 to 1.6 in 2012.
 Unfortunately, Iran’s Supreme Leader Ayatollah Ali Khamenei has been pushing for higher fertility for the past decade, citing the aging population as something to fear.